Welcome to our Reception Class Page

 - Through exciting P.E. sessions children will work towards developing their hand/eye co-ordination whilst working safely.

-- The children will be learning to recognise and use numbers past 10 in everyday situations, linking this to their previous learning.
+- Children will be learning to recognise and use numbers past 20 in everyday situations.

-- There will be a range of opportunities for the children to solve practical problems relating to money.
+- Children will solve practical problems relating to money.

-- Together we will enjoy learning to use and name both simple 2D and 3D shapes, describing their properties in terms of sides, corners and faces.
+- They will learn to use and name both simple 2D and 3D shapes.

 Understanding the World

-- They will be using their senses appropriately to explore a range of materials and will be learning to describe their observations with broadening vocabulary.
+- Children will be using their senses appropriately to explore a range of materials.

-- Children will, with support, learn to talk scientifically about what is seen and what is happening.
+- Children will, with support, learn to talk about what is seen and what is happening.

-- They will have the opportunity to use a range of different tools in order to build or make objects with a purpose in mind.
-This will be linked to our overarching topic.
+- Children will have the opportunity to use a range of different tools in order to build or make objects with a purpose in mind.

-- They will learn to access a range of ICT programmes in order to support their learning, both on the Ipads and computers.
-Internet safety will be promoted throughout.
+- They will learn to access a range of ICT programmes in order to support their learning.

 Expressive Arts and Design